exceeder/archean/README.md

 ### Create your own microservice

+You can simply do `hygen micro new foo` to let templates do it, or follow the steps below.

-1. Copy `/micro-query` directory to a new directory of your choice, say `/micro-foo`
+1. Copy `/micro-hello` directory to a new directory of your choice, say `/micro-foo`.
 2. Rename appname in package.json and k8s/deployment.yaml (there are 5 spots)
 3. Add your `/foo` to `./kustomization.yaml|resources` as `- foo/k8s/deployment.yaml`
 4. Copy-paste one of the `build.artifacts` in `skaffold.yaml` and change it to `/foo`